Biden in Mississippi, Sanders in Michigan before primaries

 JACKSON, Miss.
 (AP) — Democratic presidential candidate Joe Biden worshiped at a predominantly African American church Sunday in Mississippi, two days before the state’s primary where black voters will play a pivotal role.

-Rival Bernie Sanders was campaigning in Michigan, the biggest prize among the six states voting Tuesday.
+Rival Bernie Sanders was campaigning roughly 900 miles to the north in Michigan, the biggest prize among the six states voting Tuesday.
+The Vermont senator was looking to bolster his own appeal with African Americans by announcing the endorsement of civil rights icon, the Rev. Jesse Jackson.

 Biden was welcomed by applause at New Hope Baptist Church, where he was accompanied by the NAACP national president, Derrick Johnson, and by U.S. Rep. Bennie Thompson, both of whom are from Mississippi.
 They sat in the front row, and Biden sang along with the congregation: “Oh, victory in Jesus, my savior forever.”